CocoaPods/blog.cocoapods.org/_posts/2014-12-12-search-engine.markdown

 We are currently [working towards a CocoaPods search interface version 2](https://github.com/CocoaPods/search.cocoapods.org/issues/51) that will - I think - blow your minds.
 It will be the culmination of *months* (seriously!) of volunteer work and will pull together data from our many APIs to provide the snazziest pod searching interface possible.

-Please leave your ideas, if you have something to add.
+Please leave your ideas if you have an idea to add.